AtleSkaanes/Programming-notes/cpp/Classes/Classes in c++.md

 red blue
 ```

-In this example there are two instances of a `car`, where we only set one set of variables.
+In this example, there are two instances of a `car`, where we only set one set of variables.
 But if we create two car objects, and change the color of one of them, the other one remains unchanged.

+### Members
+A member is another word for a variable that is contained inside a class.
+These variables, no matter, their visibility can be accessed by all the classes functions also named methods.

 ### Methods

-Methods are just functions that are inside of a class.
+Methods are just functions that are inside a class.
 They are often used to manipulate the data inside the class, but they don't have to.
+A method works just like any other function, where you can give them parameters and a return type.
+But methods have one more thing.
+They have an invisible pointer to the class it is contained in, which means you have access to all the class variables, even private ones.

 #### Constructors

 A constructor is a method that is called when an object is initialized.
-It can take parameters like any other method, so it can, and is primarily, used to initialize a class' variables.
+It can take parameters like any other method, so it can, and is primarily, used to initialize a class's variables.

 You can make a constructor by making a method with no type (not even void), and then give it the exact same name as the class, like this:
 ```cpp